-Sometimes, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
+Occasionally, neighbors will find out that their use of their land (or what they thought was their land) is not reflected in the actual property lines on record.
 Obviously, this can create a problem.

-Ideally, the neighbors could just ignore the situation, and go on as they had before, effectively agreeing to change the property lines to reflect their past use.
+Ideally, the neighbors could just dismiss the situation, and go on as they had before, effectively agreeing to change the property lines to reflect their past use.
 This doesn't always happen, however.
 Also, such a course of action is not free of issues, and could eventually result in ownership of the land legally changing to reflect the past use, even if one of the neighbors opposes this.

 Usually, when this happens, the owner of the property which is being encroached upon wants to expand their property to reflect the legal boundaries, and the owner of the land that will be shrunk by recognizing the legal property lines will want to keep the situation as it is.

 Courts have many tools at their disposal to resolve boundary disputes.
-One way is to simply re-draw the property lines to reflect how the neighbors had been using the land before the discrepancy was discovered.
+One way is to just re-draw the property lines to reflect how the neighbors had been using the land before the discrepancy was discovered.
 This doesn't really change the position of either neighbor, and is sometimes the fairest result.
 This is most often done because the neighbors were both aware of the legal property lines, and that they differed from how they were using the land, and went on using the land anyway.